ketul14/API/readme.md

-A self learning tutorial for how to create an REST API using Python and Flask framework.
+A self learning tutorial for how to create a REST API using Python and Flask framework.

 Reference and credit to Patrick Smyth.
 A link to blog is here.